XibenN/nsReisplanner/README.md

 Uninstall your current Python
 Download the latest Python here: https://www.python.org/downloads/
-In the setup make sure you tick the "Add Python 3.7 to PATH"
+In the setup make sure you click CUSTOM and tick the "Add Python 3.7 to PATH"

 Pycharm:
 Start Pycharm